rroethof/roethof.net/content/posts/2025/07/freebsd-vs-linux-comparison/index.md

 This isn't just a technical comparison; it's a look at two distinct philosophies of building an operating system.
 So, let's cut through the noise and explore what sets these titans apart.

-Let’s be honest: the FreeBSD vs. Linux debate is the open-source world’s version of “tabs vs. spaces”—endless, passionate, and usually missing the point.
+Let’s be honest: the FreeBSD vs. Linux debate is the open-source world’s version of “tabs vs. spaces”, endless, passionate, and usually missing the point.
 Both are rock-solid, both are free, both are everywhere.
 But if you think they’re interchangeable, you haven’t been paying attention.
 Under the hood, these two take wildly different approaches to what an OS should be, who it’s for, and how much control you actually have.

 This isn’t a dry technical checklist.
 It’s about philosophy, real-world tradeoffs, and what actually matters when you’re the one on the hook for uptime, security, or just getting your damn code to compile.